Oklahoma Bankruptcy HelpIf I File Bankruptcy in Tulsa, Can I Keep My Car?

 It is possible to claim an exemption for one vehicle and reaffirm the debt on the second vehicle in order to keep both cars.
 If you are contemplating doing this, seek the advice of an experienced Tulsa bankruptcy attorney before filing.
 You should understand the consequences of your actions if you decide to keep both cars.

-Financial Freedom Bankruptcy Lawyers of Tulsa offer free consultations to help debt-burdened Oklahomans discover the best approach to their financial crisis.
-Call us at (918) 786-9600 to start your free consultation today.
+Financial Freedom Bankruptcy Lawyers of Tulsa offer low-cost strategy sessions to help debt-burdened Oklahomans discover the best approach to their financial crisis.
+Call us at (918) 786-9600 to start your low-cost consultation today.
 You may also contact us using the contact form button on this page to ask a professional bankruptcy attorney in Tulsa your questions about bankruptcy exemptions in Oklahoma.